Sign In / Sign Out

 2. How do I take the language placement test?

-Answer: You may take the language test online.
+Answer: You may take the language placement test online.
 This test is self-diagnostic and should be used as a recommendation for which section you will have greatest success.
 The results of the test are not reported elsewhere.
-We recommend you print a copy of your scores should you need to access them later.
+We recommend you save print a copy of your scores should you need to access them later.
 New students should bring a copy of their test score to orientation or to their first meeting with their academic advisor.

 (Unable to Register, Reserves, Error Messages, Max Credit Hours, 3rd Time Repeats, Incompletes)